Courts of Jersey

 The Courts of Jersey are responsible for the administration of justice in the Bailiwick of Jersey, one of the Channel Islands.
 They apply the law of the Island, which is a mixture of customary law and legislation passed by the legislature, the States Assembly.

 The principal court is the Royal Court, which has been in existence since the 13th century, and exercises both civil and criminal jurisdiction.
 Additional courts, such as the Magistrate's Court, which deals with minor criminal matters, and the Court of Appeal, which hears appeals from the Royal Court, have been added to the Island's legal system more recently.
 There are also a number of specialist tribunals.

 Appeal courts

 Prior to 1949 there was no appellate court in Jersey (or Guernsey).
 Appeals could be heard by the Judicial Committee of the Privy Council, but this was only possible if special leave was given and was not by right.
 It was felt that, particularly in criminal cases, this was not satisfactory.
-Therefore, in 1949 an Order in Council was made by King George VI creating the Channel Islands Court of Appeal, to deal with appeals from both Jersey and Guernsey.
+Therefore, an Order in Council, the Court of Appeal (Channel Islands) Order 1949 was made by King George VI creating the Channel Islands Court of Appeal, to deal with appeals from both Jersey and Guernsey.
 However it was soon realised that a joint court would not work and the Channel Islands Court of Appeal never sat.
 It was ultimately replaced by separate Courts of Appeal in each of the two bailiwicks.